falcosecurity/plugins/plugins/k8saudit-gke/README.md

 Optionally, the `k8saudit-gke` plugin can use the Google Container API to fetch cluster resource metadata labels.
 These cluster labels are appended to the resource labels of the log entry.

 Finally, the Google audit log entries are converted to a Kubernetes audit event object and handed off to the Falco rule pipeline.
 This means the field extraction methods and rules of the [`k8saudit`](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) can be used.
+> [!WARNING]
-Note: As the Kubernetes audit event is reconstructed from a Google audit logs entry some Falco rules might not work as expected due to missing information.
+> As the Kubernetes audit event is reconstructed from a Google audit logs entry some Falco rules might not work as expected due to missing information.

 ```mermaid
 flowchart LR